Fraternalilab/PDBencode/README.md

 ## Installation
-There are several ways to install the *PDBencode* package.
+There are several ways to install the *PDBencode* package, please choose one of the following.

 ### Linux shell
 You need to have R installed and the *bio3d* package.